-Beautifully situated, mid-way along the south-east shore of lovely Loch Awe, on the B840, amidst some of the finest scenery in Argyll, Blarghour offers a choice of high quality accommodation, carefully managed, in situations of great beauty, which afford peace, privacy and seclusion while being centrally situated for touring.
+We offer family run self catering holiday cottages on our hill farm by Loch Awe amidst some of the finest scenery in Argyll.
+Blarghour offers a choice of quality Scottish holiday cottage accommodation, carefully managed, in situations of great beauty, which afford peace, privacy and seclusion while being centrally situated for touring.

-Barr-beithe Upper - This delightful cottage, which sleeps 6 in 3 bedrooms, is set in a mature garden of heathers and azaleas and enjoys superb views across Loch Awe from its lovely sunroom.
+Barr-beithe Upper - sleeping 6 in 3 bedrooms.
+Set in a mature garden of heathers and azaleas enjoying superb views across Loch Awe from its lovely sunroom, lounge and master bedroom.

-Barr-beithe Lower - Sleeping 5 in 3 bedrooms, this lovely cottage is situated close to the water.
-Enjoying wide sweeping views of Loch Awe, guests can appreciate the ever-changing beauty of the loch from its spacious sunroom.
+Barr-beithe Lower - sleeping 5 in 3 bedrooms South facing, enjoying wide sweeping views of Loch Awe, guests can appreciate the ever-changing beauty of the loch from the spacious sunroom.

-Barn - Barn, specially designed to provide good quality accommodation for 2 people with open plan living area on the first floor.
+Barn - sleeping 2.
+Specially designed to provide quality accommodation for 2 people with open plan living area on the first floor

 Children are welcome.